Welcome to Westminster Veterinary Hospital!

 Zoonotic Diseases in Cats (video)

-Dr. Velázquez joined Westminster Veterinary Hospital as Chief of Staff in February 2013.
+Dr. Boyer joined Westminster Veterinary Hospital as Chief of Staff in February 2013.
 She grew up in south Florida and is a 1993 graduate of the University of Florida College of Veterinary Medicine.
 She spent her first ten years practicing small and exotic animal medicine and surgery in West Palm Beach and then became Program Coordinator and Assistant Professor of the Veterinary Technology Program at Miami-Dade College.
-Prior to joining our practice, Dr. Velázquez practiced medicine and surgery at a "cats only" veterinary hospital in Montgomery County and enjoyed honing her skills at geriatric feline medicine.
+Prior to joining our practice, Dr. Boyer practiced medicine and surgery at a cats-only veterinary hospital in Montgomery County and enjoyed honing her skills at geriatric feline medicine.

 Lauren Hall, DVM